dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 ### Default layout and default key lookup during injection

-`dlt` arranges the sections into **default layout** that is used by injection mechanism.
+`dlt` arranges the sections into **default layout** that is expected by injection mechanism.
 This layout makes it easy to configure simple cases but also provides a room for more explicit sections and complex cases i.e. having several sources with different credentials or even hosting several pipelines in the same project sharing the same config and credentials.